Coronavirus advice and support

-In March 2020, the Government introduced temporary regulations to protect tenants.
-The regulations have been updated several times and set out how much notice your landlord must give you before they can start court action to evict you.
+In March 2020, the government introduced temporary regulations to protect tenants.
+The regulations were updated several times and changed how much notice your landlord had to give you before they could start court action to evict you.

-In Wales, from 29 September 2020 until 30 September 2021, regulations say that in most cases a landlord must give you six months' notice.
+For notices given from 29 September 2020 until 31 December 2021, regulations say that in most cases a landlord must give you six months' notice.

 From 27 March 2020 until 20 September 2020 the court service suspended (stayed) most possession action because of coronavirus.
 This temporary stay has now ended.
 This does not mean that your landlord will begin court action.

 If you cannot afford to pay your rent or already have arrears, contact your landlord as soon as possible to discuss your situation.